 Best & Worst Years for Honda HR-V 2nd Generation (2016-2022)

-In this generation, 2017 and 2020-2022 are the golden years.
-But watch out for 2016, 2018, and 2019 – they’re the troublemakers of the bunch.
+In this generation, 2017 and 2020-2022 are the peak years.
+But watch out for 2016, 2018, and 2019 – they’re the troublesome of the bunch.

 The Best Years: 2017, 2020, 2021, 2022

-Looking for the cream of the crop in the second-gen HR-V?
+Looking for the finest of the best in the second-gen HR-V?
 Set your sights on 2017, 2020, 2021, and 2022.

-Tech-wise, these years saw some nifty upgrades.
+Tech-wise, these years saw some ingenious upgrades.
 Later models got Apple CarPlay and Android Auto, so your phone and car can play nice together.
 Safety got a boost too, with Honda Sensing tech bringing goodies like adaptive cruise control and lane-keeping assist to the party.

 The Worst Years: 2016, 2018, 2019

 Now for the years you might want to skip: 2016, 2018, and 2019.
-These HR-Vs had a few too many glitches in the works.
+These HR-Vs had a few too many flaws in the works.

 The 2016 model was like that first pancake – a bit of a mess.
-Electrical gremlins, powertrain peculiarities, and brake bothers were the order of the day.
-Owners grumbled about start/stop buttons playing dead, instrument clusters going haywire, paint peeling faster than a sunburned tourist, and CVTs with an identity crisis.
+Electrical gremlins, powertrain peculiarities, and brake troubles were the order of the day.
+Owners grumbled about start/stop buttons playing dead, instrument clusters going berserk, paint peeling faster than a sunburned tourist, and CVTs with an identity crisis.
 Oh, and let’s not forget the recall for brake calipers that were a bit too slick for their own good.

 2018 and 2019 didn’t quite shake off the family curse.
 They kept up the tradition of unpredictable instrument clusters and brake dramas.
 Recalls rolled in for camera displays that went AWOL, fuel pumps that decided to quit, and those same slippery brake calipers.

-Want the nitty-gritty on these recalls?
+Want the scoop on these recalls?

 Check out the NHTSA reports for 2016, 2018, and 2019 HR-Vs.